HighNESS Conceptual Design Report: Volume I

 \subsubsection{VCN to Feed UCN Production}

-The development of a VCN source has a parasitic benefit of improving flux in the wavelength ranges relevant to UCN production (which are discussed in detail in \cref{sec:MethodsForCalculatingUCN}).
+The parallel development of a VCN source in HighNESS has a positive side effect of improving the flux in the wavelength ranges relevant to UCN production (which are discussed in detail in \cref{sec:MethodsForCalculatingUCN}).
 Thus, the VCN design options proposed in \cref{sec:vcn} may be highly beneficial in terms of UCN production.

 For example, as highlighted in \cite{GOLUB1975133}, superfluid He-II can be utilized as a converter in the production of UCN through a superthermal cooling process of CN or VCN (see \cref{sec:HePUCNcalculation}).
 This is made possible by the crossing dispersion relations between superfluid He-II and the free neutron, allowing neutrons with wavelengths of approximately \SI{8.9}{\angstrom} (equivalent to a kinetic energy of 1.0\,meV) to be scattered down to the ultracold regime emitting a single phonon.
 An enhancement of the flux of neutrons with wavelengths around \SI{8.9}{\angstrom} would be a valuable asset for in-beam UCN-sources exploiting this mechanism.
 This includes variants with in-situ UCN production and detection approaches, as proposed in \cite{degenkolb_approaches_2023}.